Asymptotic Geometry of Four-Dimensional Steady Solitons: Structure of level sets

 \section{Structure of level sets}

 Throughout this section, we assume that $\left(M^4, g, f\right)$ is a complete gradient steady Ricci soliton that satisfies \hyperref[assumption:A1]{(A1)}--\hyperref[assumption:A4]{(A4)}, and $\Sigma_s:=f^{-1}(s),\Sigma:=\Sigma_{s_0}$.
-Throughout the remainder of the paper, we retain the notation introduced in Section \ref{sec:Preliminaries}.
+We also retain the notation introduced in Section \ref{sec:Preliminaries}.

-The goal of this section is to analyze the level sets $\Sigma_s$ of $f$.
-The main result of this section is Corollary \ref{cor:G-neq-0-has-2-points} which proves that on the level set $\Sigma$, the function $G$ (defined in Lemma \ref{G-on-Level-sets-lemma}) vanishes everywhere except possibly at two points.
+In this section, we prove that the function $G$ (defined in Lemma \ref{G-on-Level-sets-lemma}) vanishes everywhere on the level set $\Sigma$ except possibly at two points.
 This follows from Theorem \ref{Two-Tips} which proves that $\Sigma_s$ contains exactly two tips (Definition \ref{def:tip}) for all $s\ll 0$.

-We begin by identifying the structure of level set $\Sigma_s$ for $s\ll 0$.
-The following lemma is partially contained in \cite{CMZ25b}; for the reader's convenience, we provide a complete proof below. \begin{lemma} Consider any sequence $x_i\in M$ where $d(x_i,o)\to \infty$.
+The following lemma is contained in \cite{CMZ25b}; for the reader's convenience, we provide a complete proof below. \begin{lemma} Consider any sequence $x_i\in M$ with $d(x_i,o)\to \infty$.
 Set $s_i:=f(x_i)$ so that $ s_i \rightarrow-\infty$.
-Using dimension reduction, let
+After passing to a subsequence and applying dimension reduction, we may assume that

-in the sense of Cheeger--Gromov.
 Suppose further that $R(x_i)\to 0$.
 Then, after passing to a subsequence,